-/ NOTE / As society and language evolve, this guide will continue to be revisited and revised as an opportunity for our community to continue to learn together and commit to the practice of using respectful and welcoming language.
+- / NOTE / As society and language evolve, this guide will continue to be revisited and revised as an opportunity for our community to continue to learn together and commit to the practice of using respectful and welcoming language. - its, it's Its indicates possession (belonging to "it"); it's is a contraction ("it is," "it has").